-Even if people want to travel, though, it’s near impossible for them to do so right now.
+Travel, though, is hard to do right now.
 Many flights are no longer operating, cruises are canceled, and major theme parks are shut down or on abbreviated schedules.
 International trips are a confusing mess of tests and restrictions, and for many, mixing with hundreds of other people isn’t safe or appealing right now anyway.

 So what’s the alternative, other than sitting on the couch and wistfully browsing Google Earth on your phone all day?

 For many, the main option left for travel is exploring the great outdoors.

 Camping is a social distancing-friendly alternative to more traditional vacations.
-Outdoor spaces are deemed safer than indoors when it comes to potential transmission of airborne diseases, more time in nature can do a body good, and you can usually drive to a campsite (or at least a trailhead) in your own vehicle rather than taking public transport.
+Outdoor spaces are deemed safer than indoors when it comes to potential transmission of airborne diseases, more time in nature can do a body good, and you can usually drive to a campsite (or at least a trailhead) in your own vehicle rather than having to take public transport.

 The CDC recommends visiting parks that are close to your home to avoid the possible spread of the coronavirus, but that hasn’t been stopping people from buying or renting RVs and setting up camp in remote areas.
-For some people, camping is an excuse to leave the electronics at home, but being at one with nature doesn’t always mean ditching the devices.
+For some, camping is an excuse to leave the electronics at home, but being at one with nature doesn’t always mean ditching the devices.

 A smartphone is your lifeline in an emergency, and a great navigation tool the rest of the time.
 If the weather turns bad, a charged iPad will keep the kids entertained until the rain passes.
 A whirring fan or cool drink from a mini-fridge makes all the difference on hot summer nights under canvas.